antelle/node-stream-zip/README.md

 });
 ```

-Read file as buffer in sync way
+Read a file as buffer in sync way
 ```javascript
 zip.on('ready', () => {
     // read file as buffer (this method is sync)